 This web page shows only a small excerpt of our Foud research.
-Another 132 words (9 lines of text) covering the years 1273, 1651, 1450, 1520, 1652, 1683, 1592, 1687, 1646 and 1649 are included under the topic Early Foud History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1273, 1651, 1450, 1520, 1652, 1683, 1592, 1687, 1646, 1649, 1744, 1826, 1744, 1766, 1769 and 1826 are included under the topic Early Foud History in all our PDF Extended History products and printed products wherever possible.

 Foud Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Foud were recorded, including Foote, Foot, Fouts and others.

 Early Notables of the Foud family (pre 1700)

 Another 81 words (6 lines of text) are included under the topic Early Foud Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Foud family to Ireland

 Some of the Foud family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Foud family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Foud arrived in North America very early: Paul Foote who landed in Massachusetts in 1620.